 - 1. While it is the intent of the Township to require studies, reports and plans listed above in support of planning applications, this section shall not be interpreted as being all inclusive. - 2.
-On this basis, the specific requirement for a particular application may be modified depending on the nature of the proposal, its location in relation to other land uses, and whether the proposal implements other planning approvals that may have been obtained prior to the consideration of the specific application. - 3.
-In addition, there may be certain public interest objectives in certain cases, which necessitate the waving of the submission of required studies, reports and plans, provided there are appropriate mechanisms in place to ensure that the information required to assess the impacts of a specific development proposal in these cases can be assessed.
-The most appropriate way for this to occur is through the use of a Holding provision. - 4.
-Notwithstanding above, the Township may waive the requirement for a Pre-Consultation Meeting, where the Township has identified that, due to the nature of the proposal, the need for and scope of the required information and studies, reports and plans to be submitted with the applications(s) to deem it complete.
+On this basis, the specific requirement for a particular application may be modified depending on the nature of the proposal, its location in relation to other land uses, and whether the proposal implements other planning approvals that may have been obtained prior to the consideration of the specific application.

+4. Notwithstanding above, the Township may waive the requirement for a Pre-Consultation Meeting, where the Township has identified that, due to the nature of the proposal, the need for and scope of the required information and studies, reports and plans to be submitted with the applications(s) to deem it complete.